s0ders/go-semver-release/docs/usage.md

 > [!WARNING]
 > As stated above, the GPG private key need to be written on disk before being read.
 Store it outside the repository
 > being versioned.
 Because the tool first checks out to the release branch you configured, the key will disappear (since
-> it has not been commited) and will not be used.
+> it has not been committed) and will not be used.

 Example:
 ```bash